chipwhisp/chipwhisp/README.md

 About me!

-Hi, You can refer to me as William, Chance, Spider-Noir, Or any other names you know or as you prefer calling me.
+Hi, You can refer to me as William, Chance, Spider-Noir, Or any other names you know or as you prefer calling me <:)

-Im mostly active on Discord and Ponytown, I dont share some of my socials unless i've talked to you before.
+BYI -

+I *may* come off as rude or dry, because of the way i type.
+I'm sorry about that. :_)

 ---------